Shanks13-37/YieldVoyeger_Task/README.md

 ## 2] Chunking the dataset:
 Large text is difficult for embedding models and LLMs to process directly.
-So I split the dataset into smaller pieces ("chunks") of ~500 characters which is perfect for FAISS.
+So I split the dataset into smaller pieces ("chunks") of ~500 characters and chunk overlap ~50, which is perfect for FAISS.
 Each chunk contains:
 -id
 -doc_id